Laura Iñiguez, Content Manager at Hirebook

 In addition to facilitating communication, you need to provide your team with all the resources they need to do their job.
-For example, a content manager would need a plagiarism checker, SEO tools, writing tools, and more.
+For example, a content manager with link-building experience would need a plagiarism checker, SEO tools, writing tools, and more.
 This ensures that your team will have all the resources necessary to scale your business.

 If you want to inspire your team, they need to know they can count on you.
 If you agree to something and it doesn’t work out as intended, take accountability for it and, instead of throwing a tantrum and being mad at them, try to look for a solution together.
 Let them know you’re there to point them in the right direction and point out where the strategy went wrong so they can learn from it.
 For instance, let's say that your team didn't know how to use a sales navigator or any other tool that was needed for completing their task, taking the time to teach them would be highly beneficial.
 Eventually, they’ll need less micromanaging and will become a strong team you can rely on.

 2. Value your Team Members